mozilla-services/socorro/docs/service/processor.rst

   $ docker-compose run processor ./socorro-cmd fetch_crash_data --help

-You should run this with ``docker-compose run processor`` so that the files that get saved to the file system are owned by the user/group of the account you're using on your host.

 ..
 Note::

    This script requires that you have a valid API token from the